konrad-g/neudesk-docs/getting-started-seller.md

 # Getting Started with Neudesk as a Seller

 Welcome to Neudesk!
-This guide will help you set up your first productized service and get your first sale.
+This guide will help you set up your first marketing service and get your first sale.

 ---